fesor/json_spec/README.md

     extensions:
         JsonSpec\Behat\Extension: ~
 ```

+## Usage

+json_spec provides you two ways of how you can use matchers:

+1) Using json_spec context, which implements steps for verifying json responses.
+This approach best fits for cases, when developers uses feature specs as API documentation and tests.
+2) Inject `JsonMatcherFactory` into your context, so you can use it in your step definitions.
+This approach preferable since you can practice BDD with it.
+For more information about how to write feature specs please read [Modeling by examples](http://everzet.com/post/99045129766/introducing-modelling-by-example).

+### Using `json_spec` Context

+json_spec provides Behat context which implements steps utilizing all matchers provided by `json_matcher`.
+This is perfect for testing your app's JSON API.

 One note. `json_spec` should have access to responses.
 If you are using Mink, that it's just fine. `json_spec` will get responses from Mink.
 This means that all you need to do to start working, is just to enable MinkExtension in your `behat.yml`:
 ```